javascript-tutorial/en.javascript.info/1-js/07-object-properties/01-property-descriptors/article.md

 // delete Math.PI won't work either
 ```

 Making a property non-configurable is a one-way road.
-We cannot change it back, because `defineProperty` doesn't work on non-configurable properties.
+We cannot change it back with `defineProperty`.

+To be precise, non-configurability imposes several restrictions on `defineProperty`:
+1. Can't change `configurable` flag.
+2. Can't change `enumerable` flag.
+3. If a property is non-writable, then can't make it writable or change value.
+4. Can't change `get/set` for an accessor property.

+So, few things about the property still can be changed.
+E.g. a value may change, if the property is writable.
+The idea is that we can't change flags of a non-configurable property.

 Here we are making `user.name` a "forever sealed" constant: